Labh Singh: Assassination of General Vaidya

-Revenge for Manbir Singh’s arrest
+Revenge killings for Manbir Singh’s arrest

 Manbir Singh was arrested on 8 August 1986.
 Manbir Singh would later be executed in an extrajudicial killing by police.
 Manbir was the first head of KCF and had broken Labh Singh out of prison.
-Sarbjit Singh Ropar who was responsible for Manbir Singh’s arrest and the acting chairperson for a faction of All India Sikh Student Federation was kidnapped by KCF on 28 August.
+Sarbjit Singh Ropar who was responsible for Manbir Singh's arrest and the acting chairperson for a faction of All India Sikh Student Federation was kidnapped by KCF on 28 August.
 He was interrogated by Labh Singh and revealed his hand in the arrest and his fathers who was a Deputy Superintendent of Police (DSP).
 He also revealed his hand in the arrests of Tarsem Singh Kohar and Waryam Singh.
 He was soon executed by Labh Singh along with Hardeep Sahota, and Hans Raj Ghuman.
 Hardeep and Hans were also involved in the arrest of multiple militants and Manbir Singh.

-In December 1986, 4 moths after Manbir Singh’s arrest, a police informant who caused Manbir's arrest was allegedly killed by the KCF.
+In December 1986, 4 moths after Manbir Singh's arrest, a police informant who caused Manbir's arrest was allegedly killed by the KCF.
 He was killed along with his wife and 2 of his children.
 A third child was wounded.

-Assassination of Judge R.P.
-Gaind

 On 1 September 1986 Labh Singh assassinated Additional District and Sessions Judge R.P.
 Gaind.
 He was shot dead in a shop while on the phone.
 His wife and daughter witnessed the killing.
 This shooting put secure forces on high alert across Punjab.
 He had been receiving death threats over his verdict on a case prating to Sodhal Mandir in Jalandhar.
 A room of it was used by Sikhs for worship.
 Sikhs demanded the room that was used for Sikh worship become a Gurdwara.

-Early bank robberies

-In September 1986 KCF members under Labh Singh robbed a bank in Talwara.
-The bank manager was killed and 29,000 rupees (386,000 rupees in 2023.
-4,700 USD in 2023) was stolen.